Nate Lowe Player Props: Rangers vs. Reds

 Nate Lowe At The Plate

-- Lowe has seven doubles, two home runs and eight walks while hitting .244.
+- Lowe has eight doubles, three home runs and eight walks while hitting .253.

-- Lowe has reached base via a hit in 17 games this season (of 22 played), and had multiple hits in four of those games.

-- He has homered in two of 22 games played this year, and in 2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.